Who’s responsible for the garden fence can cause issues between neighbours, especially when it comes to knowing where you legally stand.

 The first thing to do is check your deeds to see if there’s any existing boundary agreements on the properties.

 If not, you can make a new boundary agreement, signed by you and your neighbours.
-Coming to an agreement can save you all some time and avoid any issues in the future.
+Coming to an agreement can save you all some time - and hopefully avoid any issues in the future!

 What to check before you buy

-It’s not a bad idea to check with the estate agent, landlord or previous property owner about who's responsible for the garden fence before you buy a house or move into one.
+It’s a good idea to check with the estate agent, landlord or previous property owner about who's responsible for the garden fence before you buy a house or move into one.

-A simple chat with a neighbour can also usually resolve any potential future issues fairly easily!
+And remember, a simple chat with a neighbour can also usually resolve any potential future issues fairly easily.

-If there’s any uncertainty, you can request a separate authority to determine exactly where a boundary lies.
+But if there's any uncertainty, you can choose to request a separate authority to determine exactly where a boundary lies.

-You’re expected to make a legal case to take to court so that a judgement to be made.
+You’re expected to make a legal case to take to court so that they can make a judgement.
+Heads up - this route can take a lot more time and effort.

 Am I responsible for damage to my garden fence?

-Once you have access to the deeds and can view the plans, you’ll notice markers that show whether responsibility lies with you or your neighbour if there’s damage to a fence or wall boundary.
+Once you have access to the deeds and can see the plans, you’ll notice markers that show whether responsibility lies with you or your neighbour if there’s damage to a fence or wall boundary:

-A ‘T’ shown on the inside of a boundary line signifies ownership of the boundary fence or wall and means that maintenance responsibility falls on the property owner on that side.
+- A ‘T’ shown on the inside of a boundary line: that signifies ownership of the boundary fence or wall and means that maintenance responsibility falls on the property owner on that side.

-Deeds and plans can often be outdated and are not always entirely clear, so it can be difficult to see exactly where the boundary fences or walls start and end – sometimes causing disputes.
+Deeds and plans can often be outdated and are not always completely clear, so it can be tricky to see exactly where the boundary fences or walls start and end.

 If you’re ever unsure, speak to your neighbour.
-Most of the time, they’ll be just as keen as you are to come to a mutual agreement and resolve the issue.
+Most of the time, they’ll be just as keen as you are to come to a mutual agreement and sort out the issue.

 Is the garden fence covered by my home insurance?

-Generally, your home insurance will cover ‘other structures’ associated with your home, such as sheds, garages and garden fences.
+Generally, your home insurance will cover ‘other structures’ associated with your home, including sheds, garages and garden fences.

 Our home insurance includes fences as part of its buildings definition, but there’s some key exclusions to be aware of.
 For example, our policies don’t cover storm damage to garden fences.